Get all the latest data for Serbia

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research and consult with qualified professionals before making any property purchase decision.
+This is not financial or investment advice, because we do not know your personal situation and every buyer should do their own research.

 Is it smart to buy now in Serbia, or should I wait as of 2026?